 The Trustees and Fund Managers have agreed a target asset allocation of fixed interest stocks, gilts and corporate bonds (55%), equities and structured investments (35%), and property (10%) that is designed to achieve these objectives.
 In the absence of a suitable standard benchmark that equates to the requirements of the Corporation, the Trustees and Fund Managers have formulated a specialist benchmark against which the performance of the fund is to be monitored.
-The income yield achieved was 3.3% against a target of 3.5%, and the total return achieved was 0.7% against the benchmark of 2.5%.
-Your attention is drawn to the business review.
+The income yield achieved on the Corporation's portfolio of investments was 3.3% against a target of 3.5%, and the total return achieved was 9.7% against the benchmark of 12.6%.
+Your attention is drawn to the financial review.

 The Corporation acts as a Trustee for a range of small charities and charitable funds under the terms of Charity Commission schemes, trust deeds, wills or other instruments.
-The objects of these trusts fall within the chief objective of the Corporation and further details are given on pages 39 to 41.
-The Receipts and Payments Account on page 39 is a consolidated summary of the accounts of the charitable trusts that are listed on pages 40 and 41.
+The objects of these trusts fall within the chief objective of the Corporation and further details are given on pages 41 to 43.
+The Receipts and Payments Account on page 41 is a consolidated summary of the accounts of the charitable trusts that are listed on pages 42 and 43.
 Separate accounts are maintained for each of the trusts and returns are made to the Charity Commission where appropriate.
 The Corporation administers the funds of the trusts by investing the capital in the Grace Baptist Trust Corporation Common Investment Fund, and in other authorised investments.
 The funds of the trusts are kept apart from those of the Corporation by means of separate accounting records, bank accounts, and investments.
 Investment in the Common Investment Fund is on a unitised basis.